Jezithyr/robust-docs/src/en/space-station-14/core-design/design-principles.md

 When you design a mechanic, you should be very conscious of the choices and information you are giving players.
 If your choices are too simple or you give too much information to players, your choices become a "false choice" where there is only one "correct" answer.

-Another word for this is Metagame (Meta for short), or where a particular choice, item, ability, etc. becomes the best possible option and all others are ignored in favor of getting the best advantage. **Avoid designing mechanics in a way where a "Meta" may be developed.**
+Another word for this is Metagame (Meta for short), or where a particular choice, item, ability, etc. becomes the best possible option and all others are ignored in favor of getting the best advantage. **Avoid designing mechanics in a way where a "Meta" may be developed.** This is harder said than done, but by thinking about how to provide balanced choices, you can counteract a "Meta" being formed in the design stage.

 Care should also be taken to make sure that player interactions do not overly limit other player's agency, especially when conflict is involved.
-If your mechanic involves conflict both players should always be given some counterplay options, ideally in a way that can be learned as a skill.
+If your mechanic involves conflict both players should always be given some counterplay options, ideally in a way that can be learned as a skill by the player.

 This also goes for non-combat interactions as well, avoid creating situations where players are "Railroaded" into a specific action either mechanically or by the metagame. **A player should never feel like they have no options in their situation**.